rfarivar/mailtriage/README.md

 - Python 3.10+
 - Ollama running locally or reachable by URL
-  - Open a browser and go to [http://localhost:11434](http://localhost:11434).
-You should see the sentence `Ollama is running` in your browser.
 - One IMAP account configured in `config.yaml`

 If your system maps `python`/`pip` differently, use `python3`/`pip3` instead.